[N.B.: SIGPLAN rules are highlighted like this to distinguish them from general recommendations and discussion.]

 You may be an experienced conference organizer, in which case much of the advice on this page may already be familiar to you.
 Nevertheless, even experienced organizers sometimes forget some important points, so please at least skim this page as well as the following ones:

-Select potential Program Chair(s) and send their names to the SIGPLAN Chair and Vice-Chair for approval.
-Do this before asking the person to serve, 18 months prior to the event.
-Make sure the Program Chair reviews SIGPLAN’s conference submission review policy and diversity policy.
+Select potential Program Chair(s) and send their names to the SIGPLAN Vice-Chair for approval.
+Do this before asking the person to serve, at least 18 months prior to the event.
+Make sure the Program Chair reviews SIGPLAN’s conference submission review policy and diversity policy and point them to the web page describing program-chair responsibilities.

 The Program Chair may not submit papers to the conference, and the SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
 The conference steering committee should be consulted for any changes to the accepted way of organizing and running the conference.
 The SIGPLAN Executive Committee serves as the steering committee for conferences without steering committees of their own.